 Deferred tax assets reflect the tax effects of net operating losses ("NOLs"), tax credit carryovers, and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 The most significant item of our deferred tax assets is derived from our Federal NOLs.
-We have approximately \$23.0 million federal income tax benefits at December 31, 2011 derived from \$67.6 million Federal NOLs at the U.S. statutory tax rate of 34%, available to offset future taxable income, some of which have limitations for use as prescribed under IRC Section 382.
-Our NOLs will expire in varying amounts between 2012 and 2030 if not used, and those expirations will cause fluctuations in our valuation allowances.
+We have approximately \$26.7 million federal income tax benefits at December 31, 2012 derived from \$78.5 million Federal NOLs at the U.S. statutory tax rate of 34%, available to offset future taxable income, some of which have limitations for use as prescribed under IRC Section 382.
+Our NOLs will expire in varying amounts between 2013 and 2031 if not used, and those expirations will cause fluctuations in our valuation allowances.
 The components of our deferred tax assets are as follows:

-December 31,
+l,

-2011 2010
+: 2012 2011

-(in thousa nds)
+s)

 Deferred tax assets:

 Estimated future value of NOLs

-- Federal \$ 22,963 \$ 25,101
+- Federal \$ 26,674 \$ 22,963

-- State 4,179 3,260
+- State 4,434 4,179

-Research and development tax credits 887 234
+Research and development tax credits 887 887

-Deferred program fee revenue 0 183
+Deferred program fee revenue - -

-Share-based compensation 4,628 7,704
+Share-based compensation 3,486 4,628

-Other, net (8) 30
+Other, net (20) (8)

-Total deferred taxes 32,649 36,512
+Total deferred taxes 35,461 32,649

-Valuation allowance (32,649) (36,512)
+Valuation allowance (35,461) (32,649)

-Net deferred tax assets \$ 0 \$ 0
+Net deferred tax assets \$ \$ -

 Realization of deferred tax assets is dependent upon future earnings, if any, and the timing and amount of which may be uncertain.
 Valuation allowances are placed on deferred tax assets when uncertainty exists on their near term utilization.
 We make periodic reviews of our valuation allowances and fluctuations can occur.
 Those fluctuations may be reflected as income tax expenses or benefits in the period they occur.
-In 2009, we increased the valuation allowance by \$2.5 million for the then available deferred tax assets and also placed a valuation allowance against the 2009 and 2010 operating results.
 In 2011 we decreased our valuation allowance to utilize the NOLs to offset our taxable income from our 2011 operating results; however we still incurred an AMT liability.
-We continue to maintain full valuation allowance against all of our deferred tax assets at December 31, 2011 due to uncertainties with respect to future utilization of net operating loss carryforwards.
+We continue to maintain full valuation allowance against all of our deferred tax assets at December 31, 2012 due to uncertainties with respect to future utilization of net operating loss carryforwards.
 If in the future it is determined that amounts of our deferred tax assets would likely be realized, the valuation allowance would be reduced in the period in which such determination is made and a benefit from income taxes in such period would be recognized.